"All

 Although

-meditation had been helpful over the years in bringing a bit more calm and clarity into my life at times, I still struggled quite dramatically in my life.
+meditation had been helpful over the years in bringing me more calm and clarity at times, I still struggled quite dramatically with navigating my way through life.

-I had stumbled up the slopes to the mountaintop to get a good glimpse of the Sacred Oneness a number of times -- with and without psychedelics -- but navigating the marketplace of life in the mainstream capitalist maelstrom "successfully" was beyond me.
+Over the years, I had stumbled up the slopes to the mountaintop to get a good glimpse of the Sacred Oneness a few times -- but navigating the marketplace of life in the mainstream capitalist maelstrom "successfully" was still beyond me.

 difference for me (besides, perhaps, another decade of Practice) was